 How do I take it?

 Adcetris is administered as an intravenous infusion once every three weeks.

 Adcetris comes in the form of a single-dose vial.

-The FDA-approved label for Adcetris lists common side effects including fever, fatigue, upper respiratory infection, nausea, vomiting, diarrhea, constipation, abdominal pain, neuropathy (nerve pain, tingling, or pins-and-needles sensation in the extremities), hair loss, and sores in the mouth and on mucous membranes that line the digestive tract.
+The FDA-approved label for Adcetris lists common side effects including fever, fatigue, upper respiratory infection, nausea, vomiting, diarrhea, constipation, abdominal pain, neuropathy (nerve pain, tingling, or pins-and-needles sensation in the extremities), hair loss, weight loss, anemia, and sores in the mouth and on mucous membranes that line the digestive tract.

 Rare but serious side effects listed for Adcetris can include severe infections, liver or lung damage, fetal harm in pregnant women, gastrointestinal problems, and tumor lysis syndrome (a potentially fatal metabolic condition caused when many cancer cells die at the same time).
 Other serious side effects include severe hypersensitivity reactions and the potentially fatal skin reactions known as Stevens-Johnson syndrome and toxic epidermal necrolysis.
 Taking Adcetris increases the risk of developing a fatal brain infection called progressive multifocal leukoencephalopathy (PML).
 PML can occur months after taking Adcetris.

 Immunotherapy for Non-Hodgkin Lymphoma — American Cancer Society